NormalVR/Normcore-Documentation/docs/guides/meta/meta-platform-prerequisites.md

 2. Configure your App ID.
 Open the Oculus Platform Settings window by going to Oculus -> Platform -> Edit Settings.
 Fill out the App ID from [Creating a Meta app](#creating-a-meta-app).

 TODO (Stephen): A short video works here.
 Feel free to paste in an app ID of 0's, but make sure the lengths are correct.
-**Make sure to grab Max's list of notes that apply to all guide videos (it's in a google doc somewhere)

 3. Fix any remaining project configuration issues.
 Open the Project Settings window and select the Oculus tab.
 Address any issues that show up in the list here by hitting the Fix button.
 If you're unsure, we generally recommend hitting Fix All.

 TODO (Stephen): Your previous screenshot for this step was perfect, but let's redo it with the correct screen resolution so the text is legible.
-**Make sure to grab Max's list of notes that apply to all guide videos (it's in a google doc somewhere)

 ## Initialize the Oculus platform at runtime

 Developers often forget to initialize the Oculus platform at runtime which can lead to a host of hard to track down bugs.
 You can do this in your own components by calling `Oculus.Platform.Core.Initialize()`, however the [Meta XR Platform SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-platform-sdk-262366) comes with an Entitlement Check sample.
 We typically recommend this approach as it will log errors if the platform fails to initialize, and includes the option to quit the application if the user does not have the proper entitlements.

 TODO (Stephen): I'd like a video of going to the Meta XR Platform SDK package in package manager (it's already installed in this video).
 You import the Entitlement Check sample and add the EntitlementCheck component to a game object in the scene called EntitlementCheck.
-**Make sure to grab Max's list of notes that apply to all guide videos (it's in a google doc somewhere)

 :::note
 If you find your build quits immediately on launch due to lack of entitlements, make sure the Meta Account used by your Quest has been added to a release channel for your Oculus App.